-This project involved the design and construction of an air traffic control facility, built for Airways, by Auckland International Airport Ltd property development arm.
+This project involved the design and construction of an air traffic control facility built for Airways, the Auckland International Airport Ltd property development arm.

-The building is located on a brown field site, outside of the airport ‘air side’ operations, and is part of their wider urban development scheme.
-The building is a high architectural finish to reflect this, including a New Zealand first; mirror-finished aluminium composite cladding.
+The building is located on a brownfield site, outside of the airport ‘air side’ operations, and is part of their wider urban development scheme.
+The building has a high architectural finish to reflect this, including a New Zealand first; mirror-finished aluminium composite cladding.

-The technical aspect of this project was the central challenge to the delivery.
-In effect the building has multiple functions realised through the services coordination and function:
+The technical aspect of this project was the greatest challenge to deliver – the building offers multiple functions through services coordination:

 - Data centre / server farm.

 - Above ground bunker; capacity to run a 24/7 operation through multiple emergency scenarios.

 - A day-in /day-out workplace.